-Get your genealogy research on track by using this model to create your own plan of attack.
-Below is a sample research plan I used for finding information about my paternal great-grandfather, Mihaly Fenscak.
+Get your genealogy research on track by using this model to create your own plan.
+Here is a sample research plan I used for finding information about my paternal great-grandfather, Mihaly Fenscak.

 - Found a family narrative that names Mihaly Fenscak and his wife, Illa.